Welcome, friends and Happy October to you!

 With all my blue and white porcelain and china, I think the pops of orange give the room some life.
-Since my dining room is very traditional, the vibrant colors keep things feeling fresh.
+Since my dining room is very traditional, the vibrant fall colors keep things feeling fresh.
 By the way, have you noticed that “brown” furniture is becoming popular again?
 It’s a good thing I didn’t waste all my time painting the wood when I made over my dining room last year.
 Not that my husband would have let me anyway…

 To go along with my blue and white dishes, I mixed in some ginger jars and some orange velvet pumpkins.
 I love the soft texture of those velvet pumpkins…so perfect for fall.